vippsas/vipps-developers/newsletters/2021-06-newsletter.md

 With Vipps you can always know who your customers are, and optionally connect them to your loyalty program:

-* Vipps Logg inn: The easiest way to register and/or log in.
+* Vipps Log in: The easiest way to register and/or log in.
 No usernames or passwords!
 * Userinfo: Ask the user to share details, such as: phone number, name, email address, postal address, birthdate, national identity number and bank accounts.